How to Get a Periodicals & Journals Publishing Business License in Dubai

 Dubai's media and publishing sector continues to attract international operators seeking a stable, well-regulated environment in which to grow.
 Whether you plan to publish trade magazines, academic journals, radio and television schedules, or digital periodicals distributed via the internet, the emirate offers a clear licensing pathway and a strategically positioned free zone to support your ambitions.
 This guide explains exactly how to obtain a Periodicals & Journals Publishing Business License in Dubai, with a focus on activity code 5813.02 at Dubai South Business Hub Free Zone.

-Activity code 5813.02 falls under the Services category and is classified as a Business Licence.
+Activity code 5813.02 falls under the Services category and is classified as a Business License.
 It covers the publishing of periodicals and other journals, including the publishing of radio and television schedules.
-Crucially, publishing can be carried out in print or electronic form, including on the internet, making this licence equally relevant to traditional print publishers and fully digital media operations.
+Crucially, publishing can be carried out in print or electronic form, including on the internet, making this license equally relevant to traditional print publishers and fully digital media operations.

 Permitted activities under this classification include: